stevenferrer/nero/README.md

 ## Inspired by

-This library is inspired the these amazing projects:
+This library is inspired by these amazing projects:

 * [ent](https://github.com/facebook/ent).
 An entity framework for Go.
 Simple, yet powerful ORM for modeling and querying data.
 * [SQLBoiler](https://github.com/volatiletech/sqlboiler) is a tool to generate a Go ORM tailored to your database schema.